Chicken Korma

 Chicken korma curry is all kinds of delicious.
 Made with a spiced-cashew base, the curry is mild, intensely flavourful and perfect served with steamed rice.

 Korma curry has been my go-to dish when entertaining for the longest time.
-It’s the type of curry I prep the day ahead and can say with absolute certainty that everyone will love (well so far, anyway).
+It’s the type of curry I prep the day ahead and can say with absolute certainty that everyone will love it.
 I make chicken korma more often than I’d like to admit and when it’s a really special occasion, I’ll use cubes of lamb which imparts incredibly richness to the curry (but it does take a bit more time to cook).

-What makes korma such a crowd-pleaser is that you get all the warm, intense spiciness that you want from a good curry but none of the heat (although I do tend to serve it with freshly chopped chillies/chilli oil for my guests to add the heat themselves).
+What makes korma such a crowd-pleaser is that you get all the warm, intense spiciness that you want from a good curry but none of the heat (although I do tend to serve it with freshly chopped green chili/chilli oil for my guests to add the heat themselves).
 And the cashew base along with the yoghurt adds incredibly creaminess.
-You’re left with a seriously delicious korma curry that is simply perfect served with steamed rice/Naan bread and crispy poppadoms.
+You’re left with a seriously delicious korma curry that is simply perfect served with steamed rice, Naan and crispy poppadoms.
 Impressive, easy AND delicious?
 Yes please!

 How to make chicken korma